TrueBlocks/trueblocks-core/src/other/migrations/README.md

 In the new configuration folder, check to see if a folder called `./cache/addr_index` exits (`ls -l ./cache`).
 If it does, move it to its new location:

 ```[bash]
+# Ignore if the folder does not exist or is configured elsewhere.
 mv ./cache/addr_index ./unchained
 ```